jbbacon/NWS_Spectroscopy/README.md

 ## Requirements

 This method requires measurement of the Gradient Impulse Response Function (GIRF).
-Code for measurment and calcualtion of the GIRF is available at https://github.com/jbbacon/GIRF_PE_Python.
+Code for measurement and calculation of the GIRF is available at https://github.com/jbbacon/GIRF_PE_Python.

 ## Contents and Usage